Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--xV_liae4r0.md

 ### Transcript

-> will the game be over before star citizen uh probably probably star citizen that's uh that's like next millennia right yeah i mean i feel like star citizen is a journey not a destination it is yeah that's true some games are like that
+> will the game be over before star citizen, probably probably star citizen that's, that's like next millennia right yeah i mean i feel like star citizen is a journey not a destination it is yeah that's true some games are like that